University 18 Yrs + | Parties and Voting

 - Support for parties on the right has increased.
 The extreme right National Front attracted votes in the mid 1970s as did the British National Party after 2000.

-- The creation of the Eurosceptic United Kingdom Independence Party which is regularly attracting over 10% of the vote in the opinion polls
+- The creation of the Eurosceptic United Kingdom Independence Party which at its height regularly attracted over 10% of the vote in the opinion polls

 - Respect was created in 2004 as a party to the left of Labour and has won votes in a number of urban areas and saw the charismatic George Galloway elected to parliament in a by-election in 2012